The bilirubin blood test measures the level of bilirubin in the blood. Bilirubin is a yellowish pigment found in bile, a fluid made by the liver.

 Jaundice can also occur when more red blood cells than normal are broken down.
 This can be caused by:

-The following liver problems may also cause jaundice or high bilirubin levels:
+The following liver problems may also cause jaundice or a high bilirubin level:

 The following problems with gallbladder or bile ducts may cause higher bilirubin levels:

 Total bilirubin - blood; Unconjugated bilirubin - blood; Indirect bilirubin - blood; Conjugated bilirubin - blood; Direct bilirubin - blood

 Ives NK, Mieli-Vergani G, Hadzic N, Newell S, Sugarman I. Gastroenterology.
 In: Rennie JM, ed.
 Rennie and Robsertson's Textbook of Neonatology.
 5th ed.
 Philadelphia, PA: Elsevier; 2012:chap 29.

 Pratt DS.
 Liver chemistry and function tests.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease: Pathophysiology/Diagnosis/Management.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 73.

 - Biliary stricture

 - Dubin-Johnson syndrome

 - Glucose-6-phosphate dehydrogenase deficiency